Simón Trinidad: Pre-trial

 In February 2005, Ricardo Palmera appeared before a Washington court for a pre-trial hearing, where he pleaded not guilty to the prosecution's charges of drug trafficking and terrorism.
 The prosecution had asked for, and received, at least a three-month period for the gathering and translation (if applicable) of the necessary evidence.
 The legal complexities of the case and the paperwork involved set back the date of the trial for at least six months.

 Palmera has also been accused of "hostage taking" because of his alleged complicity in the capture of three U.S. contractors, who crashed while conducting surveillance over rural areas under FARC influence and control.
 Palmera has been related to this case due to his alleged admission that he had traveled to Ecuador, where he was arrested, in order to arrange for the negotiation of a prisoner exchange with the Colombian government.
-The defendant has argued that such efforts were made under the auspices of the UN.
+The defendant argued that such efforts were made under the auspices of the UN.
 There is apparently no evidence that Trinidad had any personal connection with the plane crash, or the decision to take the US contractors captive.
 The other "co-defendant" in Palmera's case is the entire FARC organization.
 Judge Thomas Hogan authorized the publishing in Colombian newspapers of a summons for the FARC organization to appear in court to answer the charges.

 The court heard arguments on Palmera's status as a prisoner of war in January.
 Simon Trinidad's Colombian lawyer testified at the same hearing to rebut FBI claims that he had consented to the interrogation of Mr. Trinidad without the assistance of legal counsel, something totally forbidden in Colombian law.
 The court has yet to rule on combatant immunity, the admissibility of the alleged confessions to the FBI, and of evidence of other crimes allegedly occurring in Colombia.

 After his extradition to the United States, Simón Trinidad was held incommunicado in Washington, D.C., without access to his lawyer.